 2. Ask About the Wood-Drying Process

-The drier the wood the better it will burn.
+The drier the wood, the better it will burn.
 No other quality matters quite as much.
 Sure, hardwood species like oak and hickory burn better than softwood species like cedar and pine.
-And of course, you want the firewood to be the standard length of 16 inches.
-But if that wood contains too much moisture, then any hope of having a great fire goes out the window.
+And, of course, you want the firewood to be the standard length of 16 inches.
+But if that wood contains too much moisture, any hope of having a great fire goes out the window.

-So, before you purchase from any seller, ask them straight up, “How do you dry your wood?”
+So, before you purchase from any seller, ask them, “How do you dry your wood?”
 They will likely use one of two methods: seasoning or kiln drying.
-Seasoning is the practice of leaving wood out to air dry for months on end.
+Seasoning is the practice of leaving wood out to air dry for months.
 Conversely, kiln drying speeds up this process by drying the wood for 48 hours in massive ovens.

 We recommend avoiding a business that uses seasoning and going with one that uses kiln drying instead.

 Kiln-dried firewood is better than seasoned firewood for many reasons.
-But the biggest one is it guarantees a moisture content of below 20%.
-Seasoning can’t make this guarantee because there are too many variables involved with drying wood outside.
-Kiln drying takes out these variables by bringing the wood into a super-hot enclosed environment.
+But the biggest one is that it guarantees a moisture content below 20%.
+Seasoning can’t make this guarantee because too many variables are involved with drying wood outside.
+Kiln drying removes these variables by bringing the wood into a super-hot enclosed environment.

 As a result, your entire bulk kiln-dried firewood order will be in pristine burning condition.
 It may cost more than seasoned firewood because of the superior drying process.
 But we think that extra expense is worth it for the superior performance.